material-motion/material-motion/specifications/runtime/README.md

-# Motion Runtime
+# Motion runtime

 This section defines a system that emphasizes the separation of a plan from its execution.
-We call it a Motion Runtime, or Runtime for short.
+We call it a *motion runtime*, or **runtime** for short.

-A Runtime serves two primary purposes:
+A runtime serves two primary purposes:

-- Provide an abstraction layer between the application engineer and execution systems.
+- Provide an abstraction layer between the application engineer and the performance of motion.
 - Coordinate the expression of diverse types of motion and interaction.

-The following diagram shows where the Runtime lives in relation to a platform like iOS.
+The following diagram shows where the runtime lives in relation to a platform like iOS.

 ![](../../_assets/Abstraction.svg)

 ## Overview

-A Runtime will find a way to execute any plans it is provided.
+A runtime will find a way to execute any plans it is provided.

 This sentence introduces two important questions:

-1. How are plans provided to a Runtime?
+1. How are plans provided to a runtime?
-1. How does a Runtime know how to execute plans?
+1. How does a runtime know how to execute plans?

 To answer the first question we introduce two new types into the system: `Plan` and `Transaction`.